 The same rules apply to all sleep-regressions, and consistency is key.

-What is four-month sleep regression?
+What is a four-month sleep regression?

 Sleep regression (SR) is when your usually easy, sleeping-all-the-time baby suddenly refuses to sleep, seems wide awake when they would typically be catching those Z’s, and whatever you thought you knew about your baby’s sleep schedule, goes flying smoothly out the window.